OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ## Security

-A person learning security must be able to implement an basic security system that can prevent attacks from getting information on your consumers.
+A person learning security must be able to implement a basic security system that can prevent attacks from getting information on your consumers.
 Within the security section, users are able to learn key concepts and techniques required to model an top of the line security system for an OS.

 ### Authentication